-DW fact check: Wild claims about the US vote count | DW | 06.11.2020
+DW Fact Check: Wild claims about the US vote count | DW | 06.11.2020

 This is a factor that played out in Wisconsin and in other states.
 According to reporting by the Green Bay Press-Gazette, Trump had a lead of more than 100,000 votes before the city of Milwaukee reported its absentee vote results, but once Milwaukee reported those results, Biden gained a lead of about 8,000 votes statewide.
 His lead then widened to 20,000 when the cities of Green Bay and Kenosha reported their results.

-Some counties in this state count in-person and absentee votes together, so all of their results are released at once.
-Others, like the large metro-area of Milwaukee, count their absentee ballots in a central location and the totals aren't released until the last one is tabulated.
+Some counties in this state count in-person and absentee votes together, so all their results are released at once.
+Others, such as Milwaukee County, which includes the state's most-populous city, tally their absentee ballots in a central location and the totals aren't released until the last is tabulated.
 This is what accounted for an increase in votes for Biden.

 To the first part of the claim, Wisconsin election officials did not take a break.
 Vote counting continued through the night there.